MicrosoftDocs/customer-insights/ci-docs/audience-insights/find-similar-customer-segments.md

 ## Finding similar customers

-1. In audience insights, go to **Segments** and select the segment you want to base your new segment on.
+1. Go to **Segments** and select the segment you want to base your new segment on.
 That's your *source segment*.

 1. In the action bar, select **Find similar customers**.